Wen's burning eyes made Gwen wilt.

-Petra moved a little distance away and began to inscribe the floor with crystalline shards, creating a magical circle warded with glyphs of protection and stability.
+"Yes, Master."
+Petra moved a little distance away and began to inscribe the floor with crystalline shards, creating a magical circle warded with Glyphs of protection and stability.
 It was an ability that only those who specialised in Enchantment could utilise.
-Even if Gwen were to acquire affinity in the Enchantment school, she could not replicate the effect without years of schooling and experience.
+Even if Gwen were to acquire Affinity in the Enchantment school, she could not replicate the effect without years of schooling and experience.

 Magister Wen inspected her student's work and found it satisfactory.

-“Gwen, we will proceed in three stages.
-First, we will drain your excess vitality in the form of Void mana.
-During this stage, keep a close eye on your health, and report any anomalies as you experience them.”
+"Gwen, we will proceed in three stages.
+First, we will drain your excess vitality via Void mana.
+During this stage, keep a close eye on your health, and report any anomalies as you experience them."

-“Good.
-Next, assuming you are able to continue, you will expend your Druidic Essence to depletion.
-Again, I must ask that you report any anomalies, especially pertaining to your satiation.”
+"Good.
+Next, assuming you can continue, you will expend your Druidic Essence to depletion.
+Again, I must ask that you report any anomalies, especially of your satiation."